 Four additional courses which must be at the 600 or 700 level.

-Majors are required to spend a minimum of one semester in an approved German-speaking study abroad program, or equivalent.
+Majors are required to spend a minimum of one semester in an approved German-speaking study abroad program, or equivalent, or at least 8 weeks in a summer study program.
 For students spending one semester abroad, 3 of the 4 upper-level courses are normally taken in Durham.
 For students spending an academic year abroad, 2 of the 4 upper-level courses are normally taken in Durham.

 The Discovery Program capstone requirement may be fulfilled by completing any 700-level German course (including 797 and 798).